digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 ## Introduction

-[Snyk](https://snyk.io) is defined as a developer security platform and its main goal is to help you detect and fix vulnerabilities in your application source code, third party dependencies, container images, and infrastructure configuration files (e.g. Kubernetes, Terraform, etc).
+[Snyk](https://snyk.io) was designed to serve as a developer security platform and with flexibility in mind.
+Its main goal is to help you detect and fix vulnerabilities in your application source code, third party dependencies, container images, and infrastructure configuration files (e.g. Kubernetes, Terraform, etc).

 **Snyk is divided into four components:**